-Joe Biden’s White House Pressured Robinhood To Halt GameStop Trading, Rumor Claims
+Joe Biden's White House Pressured Robinhood To Halt GameStop Trading, Rumor Claims

 The claims have not been verified and have generated both support and pushback on social media.

-“This has all the things QAnon loves 1) anonymous insider, 2) blames Biden, and 3) secret plots to controll the population,” public scholar Marc-André Argentino tweeted.
+"This has all the things QAnon loves 1) anonymous insider, 2) blames Biden, and 3) secret plots to controll [sic] the population," public scholar Marc-André Argentino tweeted.

-“The reports alleging the White House ‘pressured’ RobinHood, etc, to halt trading must be taken seriously,” another user wrote.
+"The reports alleging the White House 'pressured' RobinHood, etc, to halt trading must be taken seriously," another Twitter user wrote.

-Elsewhere, author James Surowiecki compared the rumor to the Stop the Steal supporters who said that the 2020 election was stolen from Donald Trump by Biden and the Democratic Party.
+Elsewhere, author James Surowiecki compared the rumor to the Stop the Steal supporters who alleged that the 2020 election was stolen from Donald Trump by Biden and the Democratic Party.

 "It's just as dumb and ill-informed, and just as frustrating to argue with," he tweeted.